-The Detroit Region's Five Best Hiking Trails
+Exploring the Five Best Hiking Trails near Detroit

 Outdoor enthusiasts all come in different shapes and sizes - interests, ethnicities, identities, and range of experience in the great outdoors.
 That being said, our demographic research has zeroed in on one great common love among all lovers of our natural environment: hiking.
 Regardless of whether your trail of choice is your neighborhood-sponsored natural trail or the topographic rollercoaster of a "black diamond" trek, the Detroit region has a perfect hike waiting for you.
 We guarantee it.